[This is a guest post by Kevin Hilton.]

 Set your intention for the day.

-You need to pause and sit down to think how you will reach your destination.
+You need to pause and sit down to think about how you will reach your destination.

 Are you looking to build a blog?
 Writing 2,000 words of content sounds like a worthy goal.
 If you’re looking to grow a photography business, mapping out a marketing or referral strategy is a step in the right direction.